 There's a ton of work to do to bring the React Server Components paradigm to React Native, but fortunately, we're moving in the right direction.
 Here's a list of things that are missing to have proper RSC support:

-• Not all APIs are supported in Hermes (which is a JavaScript engine that powers React Native), and there's need to rely on bunch of polyfills, but fortunately there is some effort to add native support for some APIs. which are crucial for React Server Components such as TextDecoder etc.
+which is available with New Architecture, fortunately we're closer than further, starting from React Native 0.75 - New Architecture will be enabled for every new project initialised. - Not all APIs are supported in Hermes (which is a JavaScript engine that powers React Native), and there's need to rely on bunch of polyfills, but fortunately there is some effort to add native support for some APIs. which are crucial for React Server Components such as

-• Last but not least, a massive amount of work inside bundler and navigation solutions to provide proper support and patterns which will allow seamless integration with the best practices of React Server Components inside React Native apps.
+etc. - Last but not least, a massive amount of work inside bundler and navigation solutions to provide proper support and patterns which will allow seamless integration with the best practices of React Server Components inside React Native apps.

 Summary